Things to Consider

 Direction of travel

-We’re commonly asked which direction is best to travel through the Northwest Passage.
+We’re often asked which direction is best to travel through the Northwest Passage.
 Like any good question, there isn’t an easy answer, mainly because there isn’t much in it.

 Perceived wisdom and seasoned Northwest Passage travellers say that, on balance, travelling eastwards and finishing with Greenland’s glaciers wins by a narrow margin.